AceMood/AceMood.github.io/_posts/2016-02-01-event-loop-in-javascript.md

 I can not tell how many people know the truth and want to explore it, if you know more information, please <a href="mailto:zmike86@gmail.com">contact me</a>, I'm waiting for more useful information.

-The first thing I want to say is about I/O.
+This article is not only about event loop, but also something like Non-blocking I/O. The first thing I want to say is about I/O Models.

 # I/O Models